 Mortgages are subject to approval, including verification of acceptable income, credit worthiness and property valuations.
 Minimum and maximum property values and maximum loan-to-value ratios apply.
 Homeowner’s insurance is required for all loans and lines of credit and flood insurance is required if the property is located in a Special Flood Hazard area.
 Escrows may be required on mortgages.
 There are closing costs associated with mortgage products.

-To qualify for the $0 underwriting fee, a full and complete mortgage application must be submitted by September 30th, 2020.
+To qualify for the $0 underwriting fee, a full and complete mortgage application must be submitted by October 31st, 2023.
 Mortgages must fund within 120 days of the application date.
 Offer may be withdrawn or changed at any time without notice.
-Offer is only available to the following clients; new RBC Bank mortgage, purchase of Investment Properties, and Refinance on a property that is owned free and clear.
+Offer is only available to the following clients; new RBC Bank mortgage/Home Equity Line of Credit (1st or 2nd homes), Investment Properties, and Refinance on a property that is owned free and clear.
 Additional bank fees and third party fees apply and are paid separately.
 Mortgage and HELOC offer may be combined: if a client closes on an eligible mortgage and also opens a second lien HELOC with RBC Bank, both products will have a $0 underwriting fee.
-That’s a savings of up to $924 USD (or over $1,200 CAD).
+That’s a savings of $924 USD (or over $1,200 CAD).
 May not be combined with any other special offers.

 3, 5, 7, or 10-year term refers to the period of time the interest rate is set at the beginning of the loan period which is 30 years (360 months); after the initial fixed rate term, the interest rate will adjust annually.
 Example: 3-Year Adjustable Rate Mortgage (ARM) calculation assumes a $250,000 loan amount, 4.000% interest rate, 4.764% APR, with 20% down payment, amortized over 360 months = $1,193.54 monthly payment.
 Example: 5-Year ARM calculation assumes a $250,000 loan amount, 4.125% interest rate, 4.679% APR, with 20% down payment, amortized over 360 months = $1,211.62 monthly payment.
 Example: 7-Year ARM calculation assumes a $250,000 loan amount, 4.375% interest rate, 4.699% APR, with 20% down payment, amortized over 360 months = $1,248.21 monthly payment.
 Example: 10-Year ARM calculation assumes a $250,000 loan amount, 4.500% interest rate, 4.455% APR, with 20% down payment, amortized over 360 months = $1,266.71 monthly payment.
 Rates and payments are subject to increase after initial fixed period of loan.
 If the down payment is less than 20%, mortgage insurance may be needed on the loan.
 This could increase the monthly payment and the interest rate.
 Rates subject to increase after consummation.